bernhardHartleb/Install-VM-Debian/README.md

  - Domain Name: leave empty.
 Press Continue.
  - Password for root: root
  - Set up a simple username and password, you will type it often:
- - Full Name: [your name], User name for your account: [your forename], password: [your pw]
+ - Full Name: [your name], User name for your account: [your alias], password: [your pw]
  - Partition disks: Guided – use entire disk.
  - Select disk to partition: Just one should be available.
 Choose it.
  - Partition disks: All files in one partition
- - Finish partitioning and write changes to disk
+ - You are present with a list of partitions.
+Select Finish partitioning and write changes to disk.
  - Partition disks and write changes: Yes
  - Wait until the base system is installed.
  - Scan extra installation media: No